 Loosen the steering stem bolt.
-You don't need to remove the handlebars to do this.
+It takes a 22mm wrench.
+You don't need to remove the handlebars to do this, but it is a tight fit for the wrench if you do not.
+In this tutorial, we did not remove the handlebars.